How to Choose the Best Luau in Maui

 Other Entertainment on Maui

-If you are looking for evening entertainment other than a luau, these are a few I’ve heard about that might be fun:
+If you are looking for evening entertainment other than a luau, this is one I’ve heard about that might be fun:

 WARREN & ANNABELLE’S